Elsa (Frozen): Voice

 Eva Bella and Spencer Ganus were cast to portray Elsa as a young child and as a teenager, respectively.
 Actress and singer Megan Mullally was originally cast to voice an adult Elsa, but was replaced by Idina Menzel.
 Menzel already knew Kristen Bell, who voiced Anna, and had previously auditioned for a lead role in the 2010 Disney film Tangled.
 She was not cast for the part, but the casting director recorded her singing and later showed the recording to Frozen's film executives.
 Menzel was surprised when she was subsequently asked to audition, and she received the role after reading the script out loud.
-In interviews, she acknowledged similarities between Elsa, her then-current role, and Elphaba, her previous role.
+In interviews, she acknowledged similarities between Elsa, her then-current role, and Elphaba from Wicked, her previous role.
 Namely, she said, they were both very powerful and very misunderstood individuals.

 Director Chris Buck believed that Menzel's vocals would help in the portrayal of the character, saying, "Idina has a sense of vulnerability in her voice.
 She plays a very strong character, but someone who lives in fear—so we needed someone who could portray both sides of the character, and Idina was just amazing."
 Menzel was unaccustomed to working with animated films and being required to portray her character's feelings with her voice alone, though she did not find it particularly challenging.
 While recording, she was able to "play" with her voice, trying various tones to establish the ranges in Elsa's emotions.
 For example, Menzel wanted there to be a difference between the ways she sounded when she was being bold and when she was angry.
 She would also physically restrict her hands from moving as she recorded the film's early scenes in order to project how her character was "so afraid to move and feel anything that it would come out and hurt people".